 His students asked Rabbi Zakai, “For what [were you granted] long life?”
 He said to them, “In all my days, I never urinated within a distance of four amos from where I prayed, I never gave another person a nickname, and I never failed to recite qiddush; I had an elderly mother, and once she sold her hat in order to obtain the means to bring me wine for qiddush.” …

 His students asked Rabbi Elazar bar Shamua’, “For what [were you granted] long life?”
 He said to them, “In all my days, I never made a shortcut out of the beis medrash; I never tread on the heads of the sacred people; and I never lifted my hands [to bless the people as a kohein] without making the blessing first.”

 His students asked Rabbi Pereidah, “For what [were you granted] long life?”
 He said to them, “In all my days, no one ever preceded me into the beis medrash; I never blessed ahead of a kohein; and I never ate from an animal after the gifts [to the kohanim] were given.” …

 His students asked Rabbi Nechunia ben haQanah, “For what [were you granted] long life?”
 He said to them, “In all my days, I never obtained honor for myself through my colleague’s disgrace; a colleague’s curse never went into my bed with me [I forgave the one who cursed me first]; I was open with my money.” …

 Rabbi Aqiva asked Rabbi Nechunia haGadol, “For what [were you granted] long life?” … He said to him, “In all my days, I never accepted gifts; I never stood for my rights; I was open with my money.”

 This is not simple repetitiveness; the consistency must adapt itself as the world we find ourselves in changes.
-It is sacred commitment to our mission, and thereby maintaining the connection to the Absolute Immobile Source.
+It is a sacred commitment to our mission, and thereby moving through the world while based on our unwavering connection to the One Above.